 Meet-ups, plays, movies, concerts and other things to do in and around Petaluma

-This inventive 1999 blend of the old Universal monster movie and the Saturday serial adventures celebrated in the Indiana Jones movies plops Brendan Frazier and Rachel Weisz into the middle of a supernatural would-be apocalypse, as tomb raiders accidentally resurrect the spirit of an evil (and long dead) Egyptian priest.
-Catch the magic at 12:30 p.m. and 6:30 p.m. on Sunday, May 22, and again on Wednesday, May 25.
+Part one of “Harry Potter and the Deathly Hallows” is the beginning of the end of this storied franchise, which has been unfolding one month at a time as part of our local theater’s Flashback Cinema series.
+Catch the magic at 12:30 p.m. and 6:30 p.m. on Sunday, May 29, and again on Wednesday, June 1.
 Boulevard 14 Cinemas.
 200 C St. Cinemawest.com.

 Dementia Caregivers Support Group